-ACT SUMMARY
+BILL SUMMARY

-- Requires viatical settlement providers, as a condition of licensure, to provide information concerning their use of life expectancy information and to meet financial responsibility requirements for licensure. - Requires a business that is licensed as a viatical settlement broker to maintain at least one individual who individually is licensed as a viatical settlement broker. - Requires individuals who are licensed as viatical settlement brokers to complete continuing education requirements. - Exempts certain attorneys, certified public accountants, financial planners, and insurance agents from viatical settlement provider or broker licensure requirements.
+- Requires viatical settlement providers to meet financial responsibility requirements for licensure. - Requires viatical settlement providers, as a condition of licensure, to provide information concerning their use of life expectancy information. - Requires a business that is licensed as a viatical settlement broker to maintain at least one individual who individually is licensed as a viatical settlement broker. - Requires individuals who are licensed as viatical settlement brokers to complete continuing education requirements. - Exempts certain attorneys, certified public accountants, financial planners, and insurance agents from viatical settlement provider or broker licensure requirements. - Allows a viatical settlement provider or viatical settlement broker to assign, transfer, or pledge a viaticated policy to a viatical settlement purchaser or a qualified institutional buyer.